Skip to main content

 Written by Ira

-This article will show you how to write effective subject lines and how to check your subject line performance.
+This article shows you how to write subject lines that get results and where to add them in Omnisend.

-• There's no character limit for Subject Line length, but inboxes will show only a shorted part as a preview.
-You can check the inbox preview right next to your campaign's subject line field.
+There's no character limit for subject line length, but inboxes display only a shortened preview.
+You can check the inbox preview right next to your campaign's subject line field in Omnisend.

 Outlook 2010 preview